rbisdorff/Digraph3/docSphinx/tutorial.rst

 Similar to *Kohler*'s rule, the *RankedPairs* rule has also a prudent *dual* version, the **Dias-Lamboray** *ordering-by-choosing* rule, which produces, when working this time on the codual *strict outranking* digraph *gcd*, the same ranking result (see [LAM-2009]_).

-Unfortunately, the *ranking-by-choosing* rules, as well as their dual *ordering-by-choosing* ones, are *not efficiently scalable* to outranking digraphs of larger orders (> 1000).
-For such outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland* and, more accuratly, the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the strict outranking digraph, remain in fact computationally efficient.
+Unfortunately, the *ranking-by-choosing* rules, as well as their dual *ordering-by-choosing* rules, are *not scalable* to outranking digraphs of larger orders (> 1000).
+For such bigger outranking digraphs, with several hundred or thousands of alternatives, only the *Copeland* and the *NetFlows* ranking rules, with a polynomial complexity of :math:`O(n^2)` where *n* is the order of the outranking digraph, remain in fact computationally tractable.

 Ranking big performance tableaux ................................

-None of the previous ranking heuristics, using essentially only the information given by the outranking relation, are scalable for **big outranking digraphs** gathering millions of pairwise outranking situations.
+None of the previous ranking heuristics, using essentially only the information given by the pairwise outranking characteristics, are scalable for **big outranking digraphs** gathering millions of pairwise outranking situations.
 We may notice, however, that a given outranking digraph -the association of a set of decision alternatives and an outranking relation- is, following the methodological requirements of the outranking approach, necessarily associated with a corresponding performance tableau.
 And, we may use this underlying performance data for linearly decomposing big sets of decision alternatives into **ordered quantiles equivalence classes**.
 This decomposition will lead to a *pre-ranked sparse* outranking digraph.

-In the coding example, we generate for instance, by using multiprocessing techniques, first, a cost benefit performance tableau of 100 decision alternatives and, secondly, we construct a **pre-ranked sparse outranking digraph** instance called *bg*.
-Notice BTW the *BigData* flag used here for generating a parsimonious performance tableau.
+In the coding example in :numref:`PreRankedOutrankingDigraph`, we generate for instance, by using multiprocessing techniques, first (Lines 2-3), a cost benefit performance tableau of 100 decision alternatives and, secondly (Lines 4-5), we construct a **pre-ranked sparse outranking digraph** instance called *bg*.
+Notice by the way the *BigData* flag (Line 3) used here for generating a parsimonious performance tableau.

 .. code-block:: pycon
+   :name: PreRankedOutrankingDigraph
+   :caption: Computing a *pre-ranked* outranking digraph
+   :linenos:

    >>> from sparseOutrankingDigraphs import PreRankedOutrankingDigraph
    >>> tp = RandomCBPerformanceTableau(numberOfActions=100,
    ...
-BigData=True,Threading=MP,seed=100)
+BigData=True,seed=100)
-   >>> bg = PreRankedOutrankingDigraph(tp,quantiles=20,LowerClosed=False,
+   >>> bg = PreRankedOutrankingDigraph(tp,quantiles=10,LowerClosed=False,
-   ...                                 minimalComponentSize=1,Threading=True)
+   ...                                 minimalComponentSize=1)
-   >>> print(bg)
+   >>> bg
     *----- show short --------------*
     Instance name     : randomCBperftab_mp
     # Actions         : 100